LineaFuller/Project_1/README.md

 -Time vs precipitation: Precipitation patters did not seem to change over time.
 The comparison for each country produced a weak r-value signifying that there was no significant relationship between time and precipitation.

-Time vs Temperature: All three countries showed in increase in temperature over the years.
+-Time vs Temperature: All three countries showed in increase in temperature over the years.
 All three graphs produced significant r-values representing a moderatae correlation.

+-Temperature vs precipitation: There is no correlation between average temperature and average precipitation.
+Interestingly, the average Tm change rate is climbing rapidly since 1951.
+There is a week correlation between Max Temp and Max Precipitation in USA